Chart Color Schemes

 AreaSearch analysis reveals Ballajura recording weaker employment conditions than most comparable areas nationwide

-Employment opportunities locally may be limited as indicated by the Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 1.5%, labour force by 1.9%, resulting in an unemployment rise of 0.4 percentage points.
-By comparison, Greater Perth recorded employment growth of 2.9% and unemployment rose marginally.
-State-level data from WA as of 25-Nov shows employment contracted by 0.27%, with the state unemployment rate at 4.6%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest a potential future demand within Ballajura, projecting national employment growth of 6.6% over five years and 13.7% over ten years.
+Professional & technical services had limited presence with 5.4% employment compared to 8.2% regionally.
+The area offered limited local employment opportunities as indicated by Census data.
+Between September 2024 and September 2025, employment increased by 1.5%, labour force by 1.9%, leading to a rise in unemployment of 0.4 percentage points.
+Greater Perth recorded higher growth with employment up by 2.9% and labour force by 3.0%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between sectors.
 Applying these projections to Ballajura's employment mix suggests local employment should increase by 6.0% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment